Assimilating My Worldview with New Life in Christ

 - Revelation 3:20.

-Copyright © 2016 by Robert W. Hull from which this excerpt was taken.
+Taken from The Christian Leader by Bill Hull.
+Copyright © 2016 by Robert W. Hull.
 Used by permission of Zondervan. www.zondervan.com.